honet/c86ctl/c86ctl/ReadMe.txt

 ==========
 Copyright (c) 2009-2011, Kiichiro Kotajima.
 All rights reserved.

-This code is derived from software contributed to Kiichiro Kotajima by

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: